fivetran/dbt_facebook_ads/README.md

 - You will need to configure your Facebook Ads connector to pull the `basic_ad` pre-built report.
 This pre-built report should be enabled in your connector by default.
 However, to confirm this pre-built report is actively syncing you may perform the following steps:
     1. Navigate to the connector schema tab.
     2. Search for `basic_ad` and confirm it is selected.
     3. If not selected, do so and sync.
-If already selected you are ready to run the models!
+If already selected you are ready to run the models.

 #### Databricks Dispatch Configuration
 If you are using a Databricks destination with this package you will need to add the below (or a variation of the below) dispatch configuration within your `dbt_project.yml`.
 This is required in order for the package to accurately search for macros within the `dbt-labs/spark_utils` then the `dbt-labs/dbt_utils` packages respectively.